ChaseMathews/Slanguage/README.md

 # Project_3
-A study aid for language learners
+A language aid for travelers